 In California, strict liability can be imposed for three types of product defects:

-We discuss each of the specific types of California product liability cases in the articles linked to above.
+We discuss each specific type of California product liability case in the articles linked to above.

-And to help you better understand how to prevail in a products liability lawsuit, our California personal injury lawyers discuss, below:
+And to help you better understand how to prevail in a product liability lawsuit, our California personal injury lawyers discuss:

 Each type of products liability claim requires proof of slightly different elements.
-In general, however, to prevail on a claim for products liability in California a plaintiff must prove four things:
+In general, however, to prevail on a claim for product liability in California, you must prove four things:

 - That the defendant designed, manufactured, distributed or sold a defective product;